Contemporary house with glass facade and garden, top 10 3d visualization studio portfolios 2026

 8. MIR (Norway)

-The 3D visualization portfolio at MIR leans into artistic minimalism without sacrificing clarity.
 They are renowned for their hauntingly beautiful architectural landscapes and masterful atmospheric storytelling.
 This includes fog over Nordic cabins, snow-dusted rooftops, and the golden glow of the hour on concrete.

 While their work is less commercial than that of others, it is often recognized in architectural competitions.
 Their architecture visualization portfolio includes downloadable PDF project dossiers that are perfect for jury submissions.
 For companies targeting awards or institutional clients, MIR’s work shows that poetic visuals can lead to professional recognition.